 Freelancers must possess business and management skills.
 Planning is what separates good freelancers from great freelancers.
 Freelancers must not only be able to manage their own time and workload weekly, but they must also be able to envision a long-term vision for the path they want their business to take.

-You must minimize procrastination and find a motivation to multitask daily activities like working on the project, running meetings with different clients, dealing with invoices, and following upwith potential clients.
+You must minimize procrastination and find the motivation to multitask daily activities like working on the project, running meetings with different clients, dealing with invoices, and following up with potential clients.

 Getting exposure is one of the most challenging things to do at first, so learn how to give yourself every advantage you can by marketing your services using tools like SEO, Google Ads, and LinkedIn.
-Client testimonials, as well as social media, should be part of your marketing approach.
+Client testimonials, especially when freelancing on platforms like Upwork, as well as social media, should be part of your marketing approach.

 Can a Coding Bootcamp Help Me Get a Freelance Job?